If there’s one thing I love, it’s discovering new marketing methods that can do two things:

-Another example comes from a SaaS company who used a one-step popup form before working with us:
+Another example comes from a SaaS company that used a one-step pop-up form before working with us:

 We switched things up and asked some preliminary questions to get the visitor to micro convert.
 The questions didn't even matter to the sales team, we just needed a "Yes" before asking for their contact information.

 - Conversion rate rose 74%

 - CPA dropped 51%

 This artificial grass installer saw a 214% increase in conversion rate by splitting their form into two steps:

 And this promo company saw an even more dramatic lift with a four-step landing page:

 This technique just continues to perform regardless of the industry.

 But be careful...

 The order of your fields can be much more important than the fields themselves.

 That’s pretty crazy to think about.

 You can actually ask questions that people normally wouldn’t convert on as long as you consider where the field is in your sequence.

 It all comes back to the “Yes Ladder” and “Foot-In-The-Door” techniques.

 Think about the fields and steps in your form and how they can be rearranged.
 The least threatening fields and questions should be first, followed by contact information fields as the last step.